netsec-ethz/scion-web/README.md

 #### Code structure

-There are two directories (relative to the SCION root directory) that contain all essential components of the testbed management system:
+There are two directories (relative to the SCION sub/web directory) that contain all essential components of the testbed management system:

-* `ad_management/` -- contains the code of the management daemon (`management_daemon.py`), the updater (`updater.py`) and the packaging (`packaging.py`) modules.
-Certificates for the web app and the management daemon are also there: check the `certs/` directory.

 * `web_scion/` -- contains the web management application (Django web app).
 All the settings are located in `web_scion/web_scion/settings/`, useful scripts -- under `web_scion/scripts`, the actual web module (views, models) -- under `web_scion/ad_manager`.